SFDC-Assets/PSA-SAMGov-Flow-Integration/README.md

 ## Revision History

-**1.1 Winter 2024 release (12 Nov 2024)** - Includes the External Service and related configurations with an example subflow for searching entities by Cage Code.
+**1.1 Winter 2024 release (12 Nov 2024)** - Includes the External Service and related configurations with an example subflow for searching entities by CAGE Code.

 ## Terms of Use